netflowcoin/izzbie-android/README.md

 ## **3. Quick Access**
 ## **Step 1: Get AppID**

-Please contact izzbie.io Inc. to apply for SDK authorization information.
+Please contact izzbie Inc. to apply for SDK authorization information.
 After the application is successful, we will provide a unique identifier for accessing the platform, including AppID, PartnerId and DeviceClassNum, and provide the corresponding SDK text (cmapi_ShieldAPI_vX_X_X_cmg.aar) and Demo project.

 ## **Step 2: Configure the application**